AgentBurgundy/gumroad-fixes/README.md

    If you downloaded the ZIP, download the latest version and replace the existing files.

 2. Go to `chrome://extensions/` and click the "Reload" button for this extension.

-## Support

-If you encounter any issues or have questions, please [contact the extension developer or support team].